ABZ-Aaron/Reddit-API-Pipeline/instructions/docker_airflow.md

     docker-compose up airflow-init
     ```

-    * Here we are specifying a volume, so when we run our container, the folder where our AWS credentials are stored will be "synced" with a folder on our container.
-This will allow our Docker container to find the AWS credentials and successfully run our scripts.

 1. Create our Airflow containers.
 This will take several minutes.

     ```bash
     docker-compose up
     ```

-1. One containers are created, you can view them in Docker Desktop, or list them from the command line with:
+1. Once containers are created, you can view them in Docker Desktop, or list them from the command line with:

     ```bash
     docker ps